Adi2p30/Learning-Python/readme.md

 This repository is a reflection of my journey in learning Python, starting from the beginning of 2018 when I first started learning the programming language.
 It showcases all the projects that I have created since then, as well as the skills and knowledge that I have acquired along the way.

 The repository contains a variety of projects that demonstrate my proficiency in Python, covering a range of topics including web development, data analysis, machine learning, auto# My Road Map To Learning Python
 This repository is a reflection of my journey in learning Python, starting from the beginning of 2018 when I first started learning the programming language.
-It showcases all the projects that I have created since then, as well as the skills and knowledge that I have acquired along the way.
+It showcases all the projects that I have created since then, as well as the skills and knowledge that I have acquired along the way

-The repository contains a variety of projects that demonstrate my proficiency in Python, covering a range of topics including web development, data analysis, machine learning, automation etc.
-This is the path I took to learning Python

 ## Roadmap
 ### Basics of Python